 We're afraid of failure.
 We're afraid of criticism.
 We're afraid we're not as good as so-and-so or that we're not a "real artist."
 All artists have these feelings from time to time.
+I certainly have.
 Don't let fear stop you from creating.
 Acknowledge your feelings then move on.